About the Farm

 Holistic Organic Fruit.

 Our systems go beyond organic standards; they are regenerative-improving the agroecology every year.
 We focus on building plant health with plenty of good soil and water, plus bio-diversity to avoid overwhelming pest outbreaks from the microscopic level up through the orchard companion plants, birds and voles.
 Our soils are mineral balanced and full of life-not soluble fertilizers.
 Nutrient dense means flavor dense!

 Building a farm is more than setting up farm roads, an irrigation system, and an equipment collection.
 It’s building site specific methods, skill sets and connections in the community.
-We can farm only because of our relationships with those who eat our fruit and eggs and the other farmers with whom we collaborate.
+We can farm only because of our relationships with those who eat our fruit and the other farmers with whom we collaborate.

 The ecological community is just as important as the human one.
 We aim to work with nature by encouraging beneficial critters-from wasps (which hunt apple pest caterpillars) to birds (which hunt voles) and of course our valuable native pollinators.
 We keep flowers blooming all season long to feed our beneficial insects.
-We make bee houses for nesting, kestrel, blue bird and bat houses.
+We make nesthouses for kestrel, blue birds and bats.
 We preserve habitat like standing dead trees and work to improve the health of our forest by removing acres of invasive exotic shrubs.

 Forest and Stream Management.